NextSDS Logo

 Clean mouth with water and drink afterwards plenty of water.
 Do NOT induce vomiting.
 Do not give milk or alcoholic beverages.
 Never give anything by mouth to an unconscious person.
 If vomiting does occur, have victim lean forward to reduce risk of aspiration.
 Get medical attention immediately.

-Symptoms: Absorption by Ingestion of high doses may cause CNS symptoms like headache, dizziness, fatigue, muscular weakness, drowsiness and lack of coordination.
+Symptoms: Absorption of high doses may cause CNS symptoms like headache, dizziness, fatigue, muscular weakness, drowsiness and lack of coordination.

 Immediate Medical Attention